Chips Rafferty: War service

+Rafferty married (1) Jean Stewart Ferguson, daughter of John Ferguson of Belmore at St. Stephen's Presbyterian Church, Sydney on 16 November 1935, divorcing in 1940 in Sydney.

-Rafferty married Ellen Kathleen "Quentin" Jameson on 28 May 1941.
+Rafferty married (2) Ellen Kathleen "Quentin" Jameson on 28 May 1941.
 He enlisted in the Royal Australian Air Force the next day and entertained troops.

 During the war, Rafferty was allowed to make films on leave.
 He appeared in a short featurette, South West Pacific (1943), directed by Hall.
 He was reunited with Chauvel and Grant Taylor in The Rats of Tobruk (1944), an attempt to repeat the success of Forty Thousand Horsemen.

 Rafferty was discharged on 13 February 1945, having reached the rank of Flying Officer.